Borussia Dortmund: Club identity and supporters

 Supporters of Borussia Dortmund are widely seen as politicised, but divided.
-During the late 1980s to early 2000s, Dortmund terraces included far‑right hooligan factions (notably the Borussenfront), and anti‑Semitic songs and racist chants were commonplace.
+During the late 1980s to early 2000s, Dortmund terraces included far‑right hooligan factions (notably the Borussenfront), and antisemitic songs and racist chants were commonplace.
 From the early 2000s, a more progressive ultra movement began to reclaim the Südtribüne, supported by fan projects promoting anti-racism and democracy.
 Nonetheless, in 2012, the Borussenfront reappeared with increased activity.
 In 2013, two fan liaison officers were assaulted at a match in Donetsk, and in 2015, a documentary critical of right-wing extremism triggered threats and banners from hooligan factions.
-A new group, 0231 RIOT, emerged, combining violent members of existing ultra groups and engaging in anti-Semitic chants, graffiti, and threats before disbanding in 2017.
+A new group, 0231 RIOT, emerged, combining violent members of existing ultra groups and engaging in antisemitic chants, graffiti, and threats before disbanding in 2017.
 Some of its members later joined a newer hooligan group called Northside.

 In 2018, tensions escalated between left-leaning ultras and right-wing hooligans.
 On 24 March, members of Northside confronted younger ultras from The Unity at their headquarters, demanding an end to anti-racist and political messaging on the Südtribüne.
 On 10 November, during a high-profile match against Bayern Munich, far-right figures Sven Kahlin and Timo K., associated with violent and neo-Nazi networks, entered Block 13 and intimidated ultras into shaking hands as a show of dominance.
 They were accompanied by other Northside hooligans, and chants of "Sieg Heil" were reported.
 Borussia Dortmund officials said they intended to ban both men.
 The intimidation was part of a broader attempt to "de-politicise" fan culture by suppressing progressive messaging.

-Concurrently, from the early 2000s onwards, BVD's Fan‑Projekt worked to expel extremist elements and establish “Kick Racism Out” street‑football outreach and youth education programmes.
+Concurrently, from the early 2000s onwards, BVD's Fan‑Projekt worked to expel extremist elements and establish "Kick Racism Out" street‑football outreach and youth education programmes.
 As of the 2020s, all officially recognised BVB fan clubs must sign statutes rejecting far‑right ideologies and affirming Germany's constitution; violators face stadium bans or loss of membership.
 The club and its supporters organise regular educational trips to former concentration camps (since 2008 for Dachau and 2011 for Auschwitz) and have donated over €1 million to Holocaust remembrance institutions such as Yad Vashem.
-Initiatives like “No Beer for Racists,” which distribute coasters across Dortmund's pubs, further embed anti‑xenophobia messaging in fan culture.
+Initiatives like "No Beer for Racists", which distribute coasters across Dortmund's pubs, further embed anti‑xenophobia messaging in fan culture.